tarell1999/cyclistic_bike-share/README.md

     AND
     (TIME_TO_SEC(timediff(ended_at,started_at))) > 59
 ```
-This resulted in removing 1,399,540 rows (5,733,451 -> 4,333,911).
-A loss of 32.29% of data

 ### ANALYZE

 The data needed to be visualized so I used Tableau.

-To start with the question of how annual riders and casual riders use Cyclistic bike differently I looked at a 12-month period and a weekday usage of membership riders vs. causal riders:
+To start with the question of how membership riders and casual riders use Cyclistic bike differently I looked at a 12-month period and a weekday usage of membership riders vs. causal riders:

 <img width="953" alt="Screenshot 2023-02-07 at 1 17 00 PM" src="https://user-images.githubusercontent.com/121827009/217336415-e10723b5-b712-4beb-921a-20dec49b3e7c.png">